cskitty/cskitty.github.io/_posts/2021-03-25-algorithm_dp_multiple_knapsack.md

   - Algorithms
   - Dynamic Programming
   - Knapsack
-  - Limited Quantity
+  - Multiple Knapsack
 ---

-## Limited Quantity Knapsack Knapsack Problem
+## DP Multiple Knapsack

 Given an array of items, each item has weight, value and quantity and the knapsack's maximum holding weight.
 Output the the maximum value that can be obtained for holding these items in knapsack.